swdevlin/ars-magica-grimoire/README.md

   <duration>Ring</duration>
   <target>Circle</target>
   <description>
-  <p>Spells that are general have a type of general and the level says GENERAL.</p>
+  <p>Spells that are general have a type of general and the level says GENERAL.
+You can also reference another spell using <spell-link name="Name of the Other Spell"/>.</p>
   <flavour>Not really about the spell, more about the world.</flavour>
   </description>
   <guideline>